Hashimqureshi383/S-J-Motors/README.md

 ## Use Cases and Description

 ### Description:  ####
-A Java application made using springboot and MySQL database.
+A Java gradle application made using springboot and MySQL database.

 ### Use Cases: